 Within Christianity, not all denominations had the same growth rate:

-||Annual growth rate in total membership
+||Annual growth rate (in total membership)

 ||Annual Growth Rate

-(compensated for growth of the world's population)
+(as a percentage of the world's population)

 |Roman Catholics and Others